farahpiralic/ASLens-Test/README.md

 To prepare the data for model training, we use **[MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide)** to extract key landmarks from the **hands** and **face** in each video frame.
 MediaPipe provides pre-trained models that detect these keypoints, which are crucial for understanding and interpreting sign language gestures.

-Since we worked with limited computational resources, we processed the videos at a reduced frame rate of **15 frames per second (fps)** to make the training more efficient.
+Due to limited computational resources, we processed the videos at a reduced frame rate of **15 frames per second (fps)** to make the training more efficient.

-After detecting the landmarks using our custom `DataExtractor` tool, we selected only a subset of the most relevant keypoints from the hands and face—those that carry the most meaningful information for sign interpretation.
+After detecting the landmarks using our custom `DataExtractor` tool, we selected a subset of the most relevant hand and face keypoints—those carrying the most meaningful information for sign interpretation.
 These are:

--   **Hand landmarks**: For each hand, we extract 21 landmarks that represent the wrist, palm center, and key points along each finger (including the finger tips and joints).
+-   **Hand landmarks**: For each hand, we extract 21 landmarks representing the wrist, palm center, and key points along each finger (including the finger tips and joints).

--   **Face landmarks**: For the face, we extract 20 landmarks that outline the mouth and lips, and 36 landmarks that outline the jawline and forehead region.
+-   **Face landmarks**: For the face, we extract 20 landmarks outlining  the mouth and lips, and 36 landmarks that outline the jawline and forehead region.

 The final extracted features from each frame are stored as a tensor.
-The tensors of each landmark type are concatenated, resulting in a shape of [frames, 98, 3], where 98 represents the total number of landmarks (21 per hand × 2 hands + 20 for the lips + 36 for the face).
-Each landmark contains 3 coordinates (x, y, z).
-These tensors are then used as input sequences for the model.
+The tensors of each landmark type are concatenated, resulting in a shape of [frames, 98, 3], where 98 corresponds to the combined number of landmarks.
+The total 98 landmarks include: 42 hand (21×2), 20 lip, and 36 facial points.
+Each landmark is comprised of 3 coordinates (x, y, z).
+These tensors are then used as input sequences for the model

 ![](https://github.com/farahpiralic/ASLens-Test/blob/main/assets/nl-gif.gif)
 ![](https://github.com/farahpiralic/ASLens-Test/blob/main/assets/l-gif.gif)